kategubchenko/Hook-terraform-scalr-yor/README.md

-# UPDATED Scalr integration with Bridgecrew Yor via custom hooks
+# Scalr integration with Bridgecrew Yor via custom hooks

 This example shows how to integrate Scalr and Bridgecrew/yor using Custom hooks.
 It helps users to tag all supported resources with dynamic tags.